grapeot/codex_wide_research/wide_research_prompt_en.md

 1. Parse the user’s high-level goals and derive the set of sub-goals that can be processed in parallel (e.g., link lists, dataset shards, module inventories).
 2. Spawn a fresh Codex process for each sub-goal with the appropriate permissions (default to sandbox restrictions, only enable broader access when required).
 3. Run child processes in parallel so they emit natural-language Markdown reports (sections/lists/tables welcome); ensure failures return explanatory notes.
-4. Aggregate child outputs with scripted steps in sequence—do not rely on hand-written summaries—and produce a unified result file.
+4. Aggregate child outputs with scripted steps in sequence and produce a unified result file.
 5. Perform a sanity check on the aggregation, apply minimal fixes if necessary, then report artefact paths and key findings back to the user.

 ## Delivery Standard
-- Treat “detailed, deep-dive analysis” as the default: expect every report to surface an Executive Summary, a timeline or fact base, thematic/impact analysis, and actionable recommendations or risk notes tailored to the topic.
+- Default to a thorough, insight-heavy analysis; unless the user explicitly asks for a brief or high-level summary, preserve a full-depth structure covering executive takeaways, timelines, key impacts, and (when relevant) follow-up actions or risk notes.
 - The final deliverable must be a polished, insight-driven document—ideally structured as “Executive Summary → Timeline/Key Facts → Thematic Analysis → Risks & Next Steps.”
 Never append raw child Markdown directly to customer-facing output.
 - Preserve raw child artefacts (e.g., `aggregated_raw.md`) separately for internal auditing, referencing their insights within the main report rather than copy-pasting wholesale.
 - Perform edits incrementally: refine section by section, do not wipe and rewrite entire files in a single shot.
 After each change, re-validate citations, figures, and surrounding context so every adjustment remains traceable.
-- Define what success looks like: the report should answer “what happened, why it matters, and what to do next,” with every material fact accompanied by an inline citation.

 ## Detailed Procedure
 0. **Pre-run planning & reconnaissance (mandatory)**